HansSchouten/PHPageBuilder/README.md

 You don't like the website manager?
 No worries, it is only included for people who want to use PHPagebuilder directly out of the box.

 By setting `use_website_manager` to `false` in your config, you won't see the website manager ever again.
-You can render the pagebuilder yourself by using the `PHPageBuilder\GrapesJS\PageBuilder` class.
+You can render the pagebuilder yourself by using the `PHPageBuilder\Modules\GrapesJS\PageBuilder` class.
 You can also leave `use_website_manager` to `true`, implement the WebsiteManagerContract and add your own class to your config file.

 ## Installation